Olipear/Portfolio/src/pages/index.md

 blurbs:
   - blurb: I take digital products from research and requirements gathering, all the way through to prototyping and development.
-  - blurb: "I'm available for UI / UX design and strategy, and front-end development work on a contract basis. "
+  - blurb: "Currently available for UI / UX design and strategy, and front-end development work. "
-  - blurb: If you are a local business struggling with the effects of coronavirus, and are looking to  start or expand your online presence; get in touch for a free, no obligation, consultation.
 about:
   aboutbody: >-
     Currently living in Leamington spa with my partner Merle and cat Mushu.